ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 };
 ```

-Wouldn't you know, the first complains are about ABI.
+Wouldn't you know, the first complaints are about ABI.
 "If I implement this structure to contain exactly a name and exactly a size, what happens if I need to add more things to it later?".
 Which is baffling to me, sincerely.
 YOU are the implementer.
 You're the one that sets the tone here.
 If you expect `pthread` to add some new functionality, or `WinThread` gets a boost in features, or you want to add implementer-specific functionality to this with a special macro to `#ifdef` on it's existence, you could easily make room for that.
 The actual member variables are not even present from the paper's wording: they're explicitly "exposition only".
 That means you can layout the class however you like, set whatever defaults you like, go nuts.
 Thread/core affinities and other attributes could easily be supported.
 At no point do you have to sit down and take any guff from anyone, because you — the implementer — are in control of the implementation!

 But proposal authors are now responsible for maintaining the ABI of every single implementation out there when they decide to implement things in the most future-incompatible way possible.